-AdGlare is an easy-to-use self-serving ad server which works out of the box.
-Though Adglare ad server does not come free, the cost depends on the number of ad requests in a month.
+AdGlare is an easy-to-use self-serving ad server that works out of the box.
+Though AdGlare ad server does not come free, the cost depends on the number of ad requests in a month.
 AdGlare platform supports rich media, banner displays, and even in-stream video ads.
 You can see a live demo of an ad server too.

 It has all the basic functions you need in an ad server.
 From ad creative setup to targeting, everything can be done in a few minutes.

 - It comes with a well-designed dashboard for users to easily track and manage advertising campaigns

 - It has lead conversion features such as geo-targeting and browser targeting to connect with the relevant audience.